cbartz/git-lfs-swift-server/README.md

 transfer mode does not support this mechanism.
 Therefore, the server supports the [custom transfer mode](https://github.com/git-lfs/git-lfs/blob/master/docs/custom-transfers.md) called [swift](https://github.com/cbartz/git-lfs-swift-transfer-agent), too.
+This mode is currently not compatible with prefix-based temporary URL authentication.

 ## Keystone
 The server has been only tested with auth version 1.0 .
 It is possible to add additional kwargs to the